ckan/ckanext-scheming/README.md

 This field is the parent of group of repeating subfields.
 The value is a list of fields entered the same way as normal fields. **CKAN 2.8+ only**

-CKAN needs an IPackageController plugin with `before_index` to convert repeating subfields to formats that can be indexed by solr.
-For testing you may use the included `scheming_nerf_index` plugin to encode all repeating fields as JSON strings to prevent solr errors.
+> **_NOTE:_** CKAN needs an IPackageController plugin with `before_index` to
+> convert repeating subfields to formats that can be indexed by solr.
+For
+> testing you may use the included `scheming_nerf_index` plugin to encode
+> all repeating fields as JSON strings to prevent solr errors.

 `repeating_label` may be used to provide a singular version of the label for each group.